Connect with others who understand.

 Cold weather can severely impact your quality of life if you’re living with MS. Some MyMSTeam members go as far as relocating to avoid cold weather.
 “I had to finally move away from the cold, damp weather,” one member shared.
 “It was terribly hard to keep warm.
 My core temp has come up a little, but I even have to keep the heat in my room near 80 just to keep warm, or use my electric blanket.”

-Following are some to manage worsening MS symptoms from cold sensitivity.
+The following tips can help you manage worsening MS symptoms from cold sensitivity.

 Keep Your Body Moving